Introduction to Cell Culture – Basics and Applications

 What is cell culture and what is its importance in modern science?

-Environmental and technical requirements for cell culture
+Environmental and technical requirements in cell culture

 Petri dishes available in the store googlabsci.com